-• Task list start < Debug parameters < Miscellaneous Stuff

-Where to display from.
-If you set this to more than there are tasks running on the camera, it will show the last twelve, adjusting on the fly as tasks get created and then deleted.

-- Show misc values Enable [●] / Disable [] Displays various values for service and programming purposes. - Memory browser < Debug parameters < Miscellaneous Stuff Similar role as previous. - Benchmark < Debug parameters < Miscellaneous Stuff Test write and read speed of the camera and SD cards.
+- Task list start < Debug parameters < Miscellaneous Stuff < Main Menu Where to display from.
+If you set this to more than there are tasks running on the camera, it will show the last twelve, adjusting on the fly as tasks get created and then deleted. - Show misc values Enable [●] / Disable [ ] Displays various values for service and programming purposes. - Memory browser < Debug parameters < Miscellaneous Stuff < Main Menu Similar role as previous. - Benchmark < Debug parameters < Miscellaneous Stuff < Main Menu Test write and read speed of the camera and SD cards.
 To compare memory cards.
 Since this function during the first pass provides inaccurate values a 2nd run should always be carried out, only the values of this 2nd run are meaningful.
+Example next page...